 Employers in the UK must note the following about the scheme:

-- A High Potential Individual (HPI) visa gives permission to stay in the UK for at least 2 years (3 years for those with a PhD)
+- A High Potential Individual visa gives permission to stay in the UK for 2 years (3 years for those with a PhD)

-- Graduates are allowed to bring their families, but must have maintenance funds of at least £1,270
+- Graduates are eligible to apply regardless of where they were born.
+Moreover, they can bring their families along, but must demonstrate possession of maintenance funds totaling at least £1,270.

 - Graduates are eligible to apply regardless of where they were born

-For more information regarding the High Potential Individual Visa Route, you can find out more on the official UK Government Website.
+In conclusion the High Potential Individual Visa Route, is explained in full detail on the official UK Government Website.

 To keep abreast of changes to employment laws, legislation, and compliance processes, be sure to subscribe to our mailing list.